 Regardless of their nationality or place of residence, any visitor or tourist who is in the Principality of Andorra and needs to have a TMA diagnostic test to detect possible SARS-CoV-2 infection in order to travel to other destinations outside of Andorra, can request that a test be performed at an Andorran Health Care Service (SAAS) facility.

 The public price for this service is €40 (including tax) for each TMA test conducted.
 The person requesting the test will receive a full report of the result by e-mail within 24 hours.
 To request a test, call (+376) 821 955 and book an appointment.
 There are also private labs in the country that offer PCR diagnostic tests.
 The result will be sent within 24 hours.

 The use of a mask is not mandatory in public spaces and on urban roads; provided that there are no crowds of people that do not allow to maintain the minimum interpersonal safety distance of 1.5 meters.

-The use of the face mask is mandatory in enclosed public premises such as bars, restaurants, shops, cultural establishments among others...
+The use of face mask is mandatory in enclosed public premises such as bars, restaurants, shops and cultural establishments, among others.

 There are no limits on movement around Andorra.
 However, a minimum safe distance of 1.5 metres between individuals has been stipulated.
 You should also be aware that, in open spaces, you must maintain a safe distance of 4 metres (if you are on foot), 10 metres (if you are running) and 20 metres (if you are cycling).